 There is an opportunity to go to confession once a week at Friday night prayers, also pupils can make an arrangement with their House Chaplain to receive this sacrament.

 The Chaplaincy plays a role in encouraging voluntary service at Worth.
 As well as having a Justice and Peace group we run activities locally at a homeless centre – the Open House, a Cheshire home – and help with an assisted shopping programme for the elderly.
-There are also regular service trips overseas supporting monastic and parish links in Irundu, Uganda as well as to an orphanage in Peru in support of the work of Outreach Peru.
+There are also regular service trips overseas, with recent examples being to Borneo in 2019, to Irundu in Uganda in 2018 and to an orphanage in Peru iin 2016 in support of the work of Outreach Peru.

 The Nazareth group is for all students who are carrying out leadership roles within the Chaplaincy including Subiaco leaders and Oasis teams.
 The group meets weekly on Wednesdays, 5.30-7pm in the Chaplaincy, for formation and training.